 I spent my college years in Amherst, Massachusetts, and Paris, France.
 After graduation I got a good, sensible, grown-up job in Boston, and it only took me two and half years to realize I’d rather not be all that sensible.
 So, naturally, I went to culinary school.

 I graduated from New York City’s French Culinary Institute (now part of the Institute of Culinary Education) in 2010 with expertise in both culinary and pastry arts.
 I spent some time as a private chef in the Hamptons and as a baker/confectioner/chocolatier for Liddabit Sweets in Brooklyn.
 I’ve worked in the SAVEUR Magazine test kitchen, and taught cooking classes for some tiny residents of Brooklyn Heights and San Francisco.
-I’ve written two (pretty great!
+I’ve written three (pretty great!
 If I’m allowed to say that) cookbooks, and love my domestic life in Seattle.

-I take all my own photographs, and I use a Canon Rebel T2i digital SLR camera.
+I take all my own photographs here, and I use a Canon Rebel T2i digital SLR camera.
 I love it, and have very little clue as to how to appropriately use it.
 I think lessons are in order.
 Want to give me lessons?
 I can pay you in cookies, I promise.